hytechclub/web-102/Week05/ChatbotSelfPaced.md

 Update the existing `chat` function so that it can respond to other messages by saying "I do not understand your message."

 ## Challenges
-After completing the individual work, take a look at the [challenges](Challenges.md).
+After completing the self-paced work, take a look at the [challenges](Challenges.md).